Thpopel/Portfolio/README.md

 ### Exploratory Data Analysis:
 I learned very early on of the benefits of **Exploratory Data Analysis (EDA)** in communicating results.
 Carrying on with our video game data calculations, lets visualize the results.
 - **Data visualization:** [Data visualization](Datapic.ipynb)

-**Jargon Listed in this Portfolio:**
-- **Logical errors:** Logical errors are errors that do not cause the program to terminate abnormally, but instead are mistakes in a program's code that cause it to produce an unexpected or incorrect response or calculation.
-- **Pandas ILOC method:** The LOC method returns rows from a dataframe given an inputted integer slice.

 _Questions?
 Please email me at_: [tpope@dal.ca](mailto:th781530@dal.ca)